 Choose the right fume extraction arm

 You should look at three things while choosing a fume extraction arm.
 First, it is essential to consider its diameter – the smaller, the better, for three reasons.
 Not only does it take less space, but it also requires less airflow, and is cheaper to buy and operate.
-As a rule of thumb, take the longest horizontal weld you usually need to do and divide it by three.
-For example, if each weld is never (or rarely) over 9 inches long, a 3 inches arm will be perfect.
+As a rule of thumb, take the longest horizontal weld you usually need to do and divide it by four.
+For example, if each weld is never (or rarely) over 12 inches long, a 3 inches arm will be perfect.
 That way, you have all the benefits without the inconvenience of having to move the arm while welding.

 Finally, I would avoid arms made of plastic or flexible hose as they are not fit to be used in a manufacturing environment and would require a lot of upkeep and maintenance.